 Depending on assignment and/or classification, staff members may be required to make presentations at community meetings.
 CROs and NSCs are expected to make

 presentations on a regular basis.
-When presenting a community meeting, the assigned NSC should do the following in order to ensure City-wide consistency:
+When presenting a community meeting, the assigned CRO NSC should do the following in order to ensure City-wide consistency:

 Send an Outlook calendar invite (specific to a single meeting – not a recurring appointment) to the: